gprochilo/aha/README.md

 For completeness, the function also computes the exact *t* value and *p* value for a given combination of *r* and sample size (*N*).
 This is useful if the summary report has not included these values.
-This function also supports non-zero null values.
-If a non-zero null value is selected, the resulting test is a *z* test.

 *Important note*: this function assumes the sample data are outlier free and have a bivariate normal distribution.
 Ensure that these assumptions